railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 Structuring Locations
 ^^^^^^^^^^^^^^^^^^^^^

-You will see in the next part that linking locations allows you to manage a whole series of complex cases in managing production efficiently:
+In the next part, you will see that by linking locations you can manage a whole series of complex cases for efficient production management:

 * Handling multiple operations for a customer order,
 * Tracking import and export by sea transport,